seblindfors/ConsolePort/README.md

 - Map iteration skips certain zones, Stormwind is one of them.
 - Map highlighting does not work for the World map (Outland, Draenor, Azeroth).
 - The Maelstrom zone and subzones are not targetable with arrow buttons.
 Choosing it will open the Pandaria map.
 - Entering combat while the glyph frame is open will lock out the Up and Down buttons on the controller.
+- Unless overridden, old button combinations will appear on action buttons until the UI is reloaded.